Australia’s trusted immunisation experts

-In 2017, NCIRS, with support from the Australian Government Department of Human Services and state and territory health departments, undertook a national study to assess the effectiveness of data transfer to AIR and identify ways to improve it.
+In 2017, NCIRS, with support from Services Australia and state and territory health departments, undertook a national study to assess the effectiveness of data transfer to AIR and identify ways to improve it.
 This study represents the first attempt at the national level since 2001 to systematically audit the accuracy of AIR data.
-The study was funded by the Australian Government Department of Health.
+The study was funded by the Australian Government Department of Health and Aged Care.

-NCIRS produces annual national immunisation coverage reports to highlight important trends and issues in vaccine coverage in Australia.
-These reports provide a detailed summary of vaccine coverage at standard milestone ages, coverage for vaccines not included in standard coverage assessments, timeliness of vaccination, vaccine coverage for Aboriginal and Torres Strait Islander children, small area vaccine coverage data, and adolescent vaccine coverage.
+NCIRS produces annual national immunisation coverage reports to highlight important trends and issues in vaccination coverage in Australia.
+These reports provide a detailed summary of vaccine coverage at standard milestone ages, coverage for vaccines not included in standard coverage assessments, timeliness of vaccination, vaccine coverage for Aboriginal and Torres Strait Islander children, small area vaccine coverage data, vaccination coverage at earlier milestone ages, and adult and adolescent vaccine coverage data.

 You will need Adobe Acrobat Reader to access these files.

 Annual Immunisation coverage reports for Australia since 2007 can be accessed here.